rosbit/duktape-bridge/README.md

 ### Go calls JavaScript function

-Suppose you have a js file named `a.js` like this:
+Suppose there's a js file named `a.js` like this:

 ```js
 function test() {